ksorokosz/docker-user-namespaces/README.md

 * Restart dockerd service:
   $ sudo service docker Restart

-## Create directory owned by the user that will be used inside docker e.g 11000 for docker user 10000
+## Create directory owned by the user

+Directory will be used inside docker e.g directory created for host user 11000 will be used by docker user 1000

     See docker.sh script